mamedev/mame/docs/source/techspecs/luareference.rst

     will limit iteration to the device and its immediate children). emu.cassette_enumerator(device, [depth])
-    Returns a device enumerator that will iterate over :ref:`cassette devices <luareference-dev-cass>` in the sub-tree starting at the specified device.
-The specified device will be included if it is a cassette device.
+    Returns a device enumerator that will iterate over :ref:`cassette image devices <luareference-dev-cass>` in the sub-tree starting at the specified device.
+The specified device will be included if it is a cassette image device.
 If the depth is provided, it must be an integer specifying the maximum number of levels to iterate below the specified device (i.e. 1 will limit iteration to the device and its immediate children). emu.image_enumerator(device, [depth])
     Returns a device enumerator that will iterate over :ref:`media image devices <luareference-dev-diimage>` in the sub-tree